Grant Guidelines and Application Process

-We will contact you by phone to discuss your proposal.
-Circumstances warranting, we may arrange a site visit.
-We may also consult with other parties concerning your project.
-All materials become the property of the Foundation and cannot be returned.
+A representative of the Trust will contact you by phone to discuss your proposal.
+Circumstances warranting, a site visit may be arranged.
+Other parties may also be consulted concerning your project.
+All application materials become the property of the Trust and cannot be returned.

-Grantmaking decisions are the responsibility of KeyBank's Discretionary Charitable Trust Committee, which meets four times a year to consider applications.
+Grantmaking decisions are the responsibility of KeyBank's Discretionary Charitable Trust Committee, which meets three times a year to consider applications.
 Deadlines for receipt of full proposals are as follows:

-Proposals received after these dates will be held until the next grant cycle for that geographic region.
-We will announce grant awards shortly after each quarterly meeting.
+Proposals received after each deadline will be held until the next grant cycle.
+Grant awards will be announced within 7 business days after each distribution meeting.

 If your project is awarded a grant you will receive a letter with the terms and conditions of the grant, which you should countersign and return to the Trust.

 Shortly after the conclusion of the grant period (or earlier, if all monies have been expended), grantees are expected to provide:

 - A brief (1-2 pages) written narrative report on the activities supported by the grant, impact on the welfare of animals in the community, and the prospects for carrying on this work using other resources.